 Interestingly, the history of the Christian church, the Islam Religion and the Religion Jewish have the same origins, they each go back to the prophet Muhammad and to the patriarch Abraham.

-The Buddhism religion and faith has been growing in importance in Montreal, along with the teachings of Buddha and of the many deities the Buddhism religion honours.
-Also more and more present in our surroundings, Hinduism, a polytheistic religion and Sikhism, a monotheistic religion.
+The Buddhism religion and faith has been growing in importance in Montreal, along with the teachings of Buddha and of the many deities the Buddhism religion honors.
+Also more and more present in our surroundings are Hinduism, a polytheistic religion and Sikhism, a monotheistic religion.

-Buddha temples are more modern, but they are still designed to symbolise the five elements.
-The square base of the the temple represents Fire, Air and Earth and the pinnacle on top of the temple represents water and Wisdom.
+Buddha temples are now more modern, but they are still designed to symbolize the five elements.
+The square base of the the temple represents Fire, Air and Earth while the pinnacle on top of the temple represents Water and Wisdom.

 Inside a Buddha temple, there may be a worship hall and a meditation hall both decorated with gold warrior type figures, but the statue of Buddha is always the focal point of interest.

-Our parishes are abolished or merged, our churches are leased, sold or shared with other churches and our religious behaviour are now more private than public.
-Our Montreal church landscape is more and more secularised and Church influence is slowly decreasing.
+Our parishes are abolished or merged, our churches are leased, sold or shared with other churches and our religious behavior are now more private than public.
+Our Montreal church landscape is more and more secularized and Church influence is slowly decreasing.

-Montrealers may not be attending organised religious services like they used to, but this doesn't necessarily mean they are any less spiritual.
-Private religious behaviour such as prayer, meditation, worship and readings of sacred texts are still present.
+Montrealers may not be attending organized religious services like we used to, but it does not necessarily mean we are any less spiritual.
+Private religious behavior such as prayer, meditation, worship and readings of sacred texts are still present.

 Discovering the many aspects that characterize Montreal and Montrealers